Marvellanius/ynab_scripts/README.md

 # USAGE INSTRUCTIONS

 ## Step 1: Getting bank transactions
-Download bank transactions, save them to a folder (I recommend a specific YNAB folder, examples will use ynab/conversion folder)
+Download bank transactions, save them to a folder (I recommend a specific YNAB folder, examples will use ynab/conversion folder).

 For ING: download as .csv

 For ABN: download as text

 ## Step 2: Converting the file